What is Mad Cow Disease?

 Australia has never had a case of BSE.

 Advice to livestock owners

 on feedstuffs as they apply to ruminant animals.

-If you become aware of anybody selling feedstuff that is not properly labelled, including any 'backyard' processors, report them to DPIPWE (Bruce Jackson on 6777 2115) for investigation.
+If you become aware of anybody selling feedstuff that is not properly labelled, including any 'backyard' processors, report them to DPIPWE (Russell Hunter on 03 6165 3783) for investigation.

 Participate in the national surveillance program for BSE and scrapie.
 Compensation ($300 + GST for cattle and $100 + GST for sheep) may be paid to farmers who report an animal with some of the above symptoms and agree to have the animal tested by a vet.
 This is an important part of the ongoing effort to demonstrate to world markets that Australia is BSE and scrapie-free.

 For more information on the national TSE surveillance program: